Note: This article first appeared in Fast Company. I am pleased to have co-authored with TED Books Author Damon Brown.

 With a creator-centric approach to designing the platform, the portfolio-first approach also lends greater lock-in and competitive advantage to the platforms.
 With a task-first approach, creators could potentially move on to a competing platform if it offered better tasks.
 With a portfolio-first approach, multihoming is much more expensive, and the creator tends to focus on a single platform.

 CONSIDER PEER REVIEW, NOT JUST CLIENT REVIEW

-On a creative/services marketplace like oDesk, the clients usually rate the creators.
+On a creative/services marketplace like Upwork, the clients usually rate the creators.
 However, client review is focused more on the delivery of a particular task.
 Creator reputation should be based not just on task delivery, but also on creative abilities rated through peer review.
 For example, Dribbble designers rate other users, effectively creating a signal to recruiters to scoop them up.

 Sometimes, platforms may get the peer review implementation horribly wrong.
 LinkedIn recently took the peer review approach with its Endorsement feature.
-However, the peer review is tied neither to a portfolio nor to a task.
+However, the peer review is tied neither to a portfolio nor a task.
 Users are asked to recommend/endorse other users out of context.
 The frictionless nature of the endorsement act also compounds this further as users would rather rate out of context than continue to see messages asking them to rate.
-LinkedIn Endorsements are a demonstrate how the peer review can be trivialized when tied to neither the portfolio nor the task.
+LinkedIn Endorsements demonstrate how the peer review can be trivialized when tied to neither the portfolio nor the task.

 MOVE FROM A DEMAND-FIRST TO A SUPPLY-FIRST PLATFORM SEEDING MODEL